gtspencer/megaphone-sdk/README.md

 Both panels default to the non–rev share flow unless an API key (and referrer) is supplied; they expose `onSuccess` / `onError` callbacks and accept an existing `Megaphone` instance if you prefer not to use the provider.
+For Base Sepolia testing, pass `isTestnet` to the provider or component-level `clientOptions`.